 Class sizes and ratios

-According to Organisation for Economic Co-operation and Development (OECD) statistics, in secondary schools world-wide:
+According to Organisation for Economic Co-operation and Development (OECD) statistics, in secondary schools worldwide in 2016:

 Victorian schools are equal or better.
-In Victorian secondary schools this year:
+In Victorian secondary schools in 2016:

 Typical school day